Ali-Danish-72/Quiz-Game/README.md

     secondClue: 30,         // Points for answering after 2nd clue
     thirdClue: 20,          // Points for answering after 3rd clue
     fourthClue: 10,         // Points for answering after 4th clue
+    defaultMark: 0,         // Points for not answering the question
     wrongPenalty: -10,      // Penalty for wrong answers }
 };